julkhong/Warehouse-Mobile-Application/README.md

 ## Gesture-Detector
 A warehouse mobile application that allows user to keep track of stock.
+There are many details in the application like states can be restored after closing application, gesture detection is applied when swiping, supported in landscape mode, automatically fill up the details from SMS receiver and a few more.

 ## Motivation
 The motivation is mainly for learning purposes.
 This is just part of the learning, the learning includes UI designs, examining the proper use of the RecyclerView and CardViews, observing interaction between room database and application (Entities, Repository, ViewModel and LiveData), learning Content Provider and Resolver and a few more.